-How do you choose the best potato for your farm?
+How to choose the best potato seed?

 Best potato varieties in Kenya